 The Paper Technology Foundation, a 501(c)3 corporation, was established in 1958.
-The mission of the Paper Technology Foundation is to recruit students for the Paper Engineering and Paper Science programs and Chemical Engineering students pursuing paper engineering minors at Western Michigan University and to provide those students with competitive scholarships.
+The mission of the Paper Technology Foundation is to recruit students for the Paper Engineering program and Chemical Engineering students pursuing paper engineering minors at Western Michigan University and to provide those students with competitive scholarships.
 Careful, directed recruiting, provision of competitive scholarships, and co-op and intern placements are strategies and tools that ensure that we provide strong leaders for the paper and allied industries well into the future.

-Western Michigan University, at their Parkview campus, has made an unprecedented and unequaled investment in the Paper Science and Paper Engineering programs.
+Western Michigan University, at their Parkview campus, has made an unprecedented and unequaled investment in the Paper Engineering program.
 Western’s Parkview campus is a $72 million investment in engineering and research and includes a modern 1 meter wide pilot coater with multiple coating application capabilities.
 During the past five decades, our industry has undergone dramatic change and the programs at the university continue to evolve to meet these challenges.
-The Parkview campus provides our student body with the most modern and most capable educational and research facilities available in any Paper Science or Paper Engineering school in the nation.
+The Parkview campus provides our student body with the most modern and most capable educational and research facilities available in any Paper Engineering school in the nation.

 Our industry will continue to evolve in ways that will challenge the ability of universities to provide technically trained individuals to the industry.
 Western Michigan University is prepared to answer that challenge and to provide talented and motivated graduates who are academically positioned to lead the future generation.
 Industry change and evolution provides an extremely exciting time for a young person to enter our industry.
 Changes in the way we work, game-changing leaps in technology as well as the continued globalization and often privatization of both the paper industry and the U.S. economy will make the coming years unlike any we have experienced in our lifetime.